-- A. The student has the right to cancel the enrollment agreement an obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
-The final date by which student may cancel this agreement is [DATE]. - If a student cancels his or her enrollment within seven (7) business days of enrolling, and before the start of the training program, Arizona College shall refund to the student all the money the student has paid. - 2.
-If a student cancels his or her enrollment after seven (7) business days of enrolling, and before the start of the training program, Arizona College shall refund to the student all the money the student has paid, minus the registration fee (not to exceed the lesser of \$49 or 10% of the tuition agreed upon in the enrollment agreement).

-B. Notice of cancellation shall be in writing.
+- A. The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first-class session, or the seventh day after enrollment, whichever is later.
+The final date by which student may cancel this agreement is [DATE]. - 1.
+If a student cancels his or her enrollment within seven (7) business days of enrolling, and before the start of the training program, Arizona College of Nursing shall refund to the student all the money the student has paid. - 2.
+If a student cancels his or her enrollment after seven (7) business days of enrolling, and before the start of the training program, Arizona College of Nursing shall refund to the student all the money the student has paid, minus the registration fee (not to exceed the lesser of \$49 or 10% of the tuition agreed upon in the enrollment agreement). - B. Notice of cancellation shall be in writing. - C. If the student reschedules their start date or program after the first three (3) business days of the cancellation period, a rescheduling fee of \$49.00 will be assessed.

-- C. If the student reschedules their start date or program after the first three (3) business days of the cancellation period, a rescheduling fee of \$49.00 will be assessed. - D. Any student who desires an official withdrawal must do so by completing the Change of Status form.
+- D. Any student who desires an official withdrawal must do so by completing the Change of Status form.
 The date of determination is the date that the student begins the withdrawal process.
 Any student that officially withdraws will receive a grade of (W).
-See Academic Standards section on the impact of a (W) on your GPA and Standards of Academic Progress.
+See Academic Standards section on the impact of a W on your GPA and Standards of Academic Progress. - E. To cancel or terminate this agreement, a student must so inform the institution at the above address, in writing and by certified mail.
+If under seventeen (17), parent or guardian must sign and acknowledge the cancellation.

-Refund Policy for Reschedules and Withdraws
+Refund Policy for Reschedules and Withdraws:

 The period of a student's attendance will be measured from the first day of instruction as set forth in the enrollment agreement through the student's last day of actual attendance, regardless of absences.
 The period of time for a training program is the period set forth in the enrollment agreement and does not include books, educational supplies or equipment that is listed separately from the tuition and fees.
-The policy listed below is for institutional withdraw.
+The policy listed below is for Institutional withdraw.

-If a student withdraws or is dismissed by Arizona College after the cancellation period and before the completion of more than 60% of the program, Arizona College will refund to the student a pro rata amount of the tuition agreed upon in the enrollment agreement for the period of attendance, minus 10% of the tuition agreed upon in the enrollment agreement or \$150, whichever is less.
+If a student withdraws or is dismissed by Arizona College of Nursing after the cancellation period and before the completion of more than [60% of the program], Arizona College of Nursing will refund to the student a pro rata amount of the tuition agreed upon in the enrollment agreement for the period of attendance, minus 10 percent of the tuition agreed upon in the enrollment agreement or \$150, whichever is less.